mathgladiator/adama-lang/docs/docs/reference-anonymous-messages-and-arrays.md

 ## What is "Type Rectification" and why should you care?

-Type rectification is the process of taking two values of two types, then finding (or creating) a type which allows both of them of them to fit together.
+Type rectification is the process of taking two values of two types, then finding (or creating) a type which allows both of them to fit together.
 For instance, the rectified type of int and double is double because double can hold both values.

 ## TODO